Sustainability

 The Sapporo Group distribution department comprises four business bases that own Sapporo trucks.
 Of these, three have fulfilled the following evaluation criteria of the Japan Trucking Association: 1.
 Compliance with safety laws and regulations; 2.
 Accidents and violations; and 3.
 Proactive safety measures.
 As such, they have received G-mark accreditation as companies that are exemplary for safety.*

-More specifically, we are engaged in measures to prevent products falling from vehicles, mandatory blood pressure checks before driving, and updating our product loading work processes.
+More specifically, SAPPORO LOGISTICS SYSTEMS is engaged in measures to prevent products falling from vehicles, mandatory blood pressure checks before driving, and updating its product loading work processes.

 *Companies that are exemplary for safety are accredited by the Japan Trucking Association, following fair evaluations of the safety systems they have in place.
 The accreditation is aimed at making it easier for consignors and general consumers to choose trucking companies with higher standards of safety, and at raising awareness of the importance of improving safety standards.